Sezincote (settlement)

 Sezincote or Seasoncote is a settlement and civil parish comprising Sezincote House and its estate, situated about 3 miles from Stow-on-the-Wold in the Cotswold district of Gloucestershire, England.
 In 2001 the parish had a population of 90.
 The parish touches Bourton-on-the-Hill, Condicote, Cutsdean, Longborough and Moreton-in-Marsh.
 Sezincote has a parish meeting.

 Landmarks

 There are 26 listed buildings in Sezincote.
-Sezincote once had a church called St Bartholomew's but it was demolished.
+Sezincote once had a church called St Bartholomew's but it closed about 1712 and was later demolished.

 History

 The name "Sezincote" means 'Gravelly cottage'.
 Sezincote was recorded in the Domesday Book as Cheisnecot(e)/Chi(i)esnecote.
-No traces of the deserted medieval village of Sezincote are in the grounds of Sezincote.
+No traces of the deserted medieval village of Sezincote have been found in the grounds of Sezincote.